APurples/IMPOSTOR-CODENAME/README.md

 Also big credits to [Clowfoe](https://twitter.com/clowfoe) and his team Impostorm for making VS Impostor!
 Same goes to Denasu for his d'lowing remix mod!

+There are more credits in the port, go to the credits section in the main menu to check everyone else out.

 [VS Impostor download](https://gamebanana.com/mods/55652)

 [D'lowing download](https://gamebanana.com/mods/386576)